Panasonic LX15 vs Sony RX10 II

 |3.||Canon 80D||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |5.||Canon G3 X||Y||stereo / mono||Y||Y||mini||2.0||Y||Y||-|

 |7.||Fujifilm X70||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 |10.||Panasonic FZ2000||Y||stereo / mono||Y||Y||micro||2.0||Y||-||-|

 |13.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |16.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The LX15 does not feature such a mic input.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the LX15 and RX10 II can be found, respectively, in the Panasonic LX15 Manual (free pdf) or the online Sony RX10 II Manual.